Cash and Check Handling Policy

 The department should maintain adequate documentation for each deposit for use in reconciliation.

 Note: Do not photocopy or scan checks.
-This practice will enhance the security of private banking information.
+Photocopying or scanning checks decreases the security of private banking information.

-The Cashier's Office maintains appropriate documentation for each deposit and copies of checks can be obtained if needed.
-Departments should keep copies of the deposit for the responsible individual to reconcile receipts on a monthly basis to the general ledger.
+For deposits made through the Cashier's Office, the Cashier's Office maintains appropriate documentation for each deposit and copies of canceled checks can be obtained if needed.
+Departments should keep copies of the deposit for the individual responsible for reconciling receipts to the general ledger.
+For cash and checks deposited directly by departments, a copy of the deposit slip should be provided to the individual responsible for reconciling receipts to the general ledger.

 A procedure to promptly identify and address any discrepancies in receipts must be part of departmental policies.

-Departments must ensure the following reconciliations are performed and reviewed:
+Departments must ensure the following reconciling activities are performed and reviewed:

 • Reconciliation of cash daily at the collection site to corresponding cash receipt.
 All receipts should be accounted for and validated for the proper amount and date.

-• Reconciliation of cash receipts monthly to posted accounting entries in the General Ledger.
+• Reconciliation of all deposits to accounting entries in the General Ledger, at least monthly.

 Dartmouth Information Security Policy